 Life table parameters of pear lace bug obtained under the laboratory and desert conditions are listed in more detail in Figs. 1-4 and Table 2.
-Age-specific survival rate ( $l_x$ ) and age-specific fecundity ( $m_x$ ) of S. pyri in laboratory and field conditions are shown in Fig. 1.
+Age-specific survival rate (L_x) and age-specific fecundity (m_x) of S. pyri in laboratory and field conditions are shown in Fig. 1.
 The survival rate represents the ratio of the number of individuals surviving to age x and age-specific fecundity indicates the number of individuals produced at each age x per day.
-The death of the last individuals in the laboratory and field conditions, the mortality rates in immature stages was low, and more than seventy percent of individuals successfully grew to maturity.
+The death of the last individuals in the laboratory and field conditions was observed on the 79th and 87th days, respectively.
+In both experimental conditions, the mortality rates in immature stages was low, and more than seventy percent of individuals successfully grew to maturity.
 Fifty percent of mortality cohorts in laboratory and field conditions was observed on the 50th and 53rd days, respectively.
 The first oviposition by females in both laboratory and field conditions was observed on day 31.
 The peak of oviposition in laboratory and field conditions was on days 48 and 38, and the average of 1.67 and 2.17 eggs per female was calculated, respectively.